INTERESTED IN TAKING AN AP CLASS?

 Grades: 10-11-12

-Prerequisite: Computer Programming I (inclusive of Video Game Design) with a “C” or higher.
-This course satisfies 1 credit of the fourth math-related elective graduation requirement if taken in the senior year.
+Prerequisite: Computer Programming I (inclusive of Video Game Design) with a “C+” or higher.
+This course fulfills 1 credit of the fourth math-related elective requirement if taken during senior year.
 This course is a one year course and is a continuation of Computer Programming I and Video Game Design and creates a more challenging environment for the student.
 Students will develop greater skills in Java and Android Applications using Android Studio, work with XML, PHP and other industry-standard tools.
 Students will be challenged in a PBL environment to design and implement programs, user interfaces, and Web-based databases, along with other business partner challenges.
 This course is aligned with the AP CSA curriculum framework.
 This course is also a state authorized program covering CIP code 11.0201.